Tail-adaptive Bayesian shrinkage: Motivating example 2-- Simulation study with varied sparsity level

 \subsection{\textbf{The GLT prior under varied sparsity level}}

-We applied the GLT prior (\ref{eq:gpd_beta}) -- (\ref{eq:gpd_xi}) to the same four artificial datasets $\mathcal{A}_{l}$ $(l=1,2,3,4)$ used in the previous subsection.
-Figure \ref{fig:signal_detection_of_GLT} displays the results of posterior inference: posterior correlation between each of the local-scale parameters $\lambda_{j}$ and the shape parameter $\xi$ (that is, $\{\text{cor}(\lambda_{j} , \xi | \textbf{y})\}_{j=1}^{p}$) are additionally plotted in the panels on the fourth row of the Figure \ref{fig:signal_detection_of_GLT}.
-Note that the GLT prior can detect signals in the dataset $\mathcal{A}_{4}$ where the Horseshoe collapsed.
-The results suggest that the GLT prior works reasonably well across diverse sparse regimes.
-Thorough replicated simulation studies are conducted on Section \ref{sec:Simulations}.
+We applied the GLT prior (\ref{eq:gpd_beta})--(\ref{eq:gpd_xi}) to the same four datasets $\mathcal{A}_{l}$ $(l=1,2,3,4)$ used in the previous subsection.
+The results of posterior inference are displayed in Figure \ref{fig:signal_detection_of_GLT}.
+Here, the posterior correlation between each local-scale parameter $\lambda_{j}$ and the shape parameter $\xi$ (i.e., $\{\text{cor}(\lambda_{j}, \xi | \textbf{y})\}_{j=1}^{p}$) is additionally plotted in the panels on the fourth row.
+It is worth noting that the GLT prior can successfully detect signals in the moderately sparse dataset $\mathcal{A}_{4}$, where the Horseshoe collapsed.
+Extensive numerical experiments are conducted in Section \ref{sec:Simulations}, demonstrating that the GLT prior performs well across diverse sparse regimes.